GoogleContainerTools/kpt-functions-catalog/examples/upsert-resource/simple/README.md

 # upsert-resource: Simple Example

-In this example, we will see how `upsert-resource` function replaces/updates the matching resource(identified by GKNN) in the package with the input resource.
+In this example, we will see how `upsert-resource` function replaces the matching resource(identified by GKNN) in the package with the input resource.

 Let's start with the list of resources in a package: